Tinsukia district: Economy

 Tinsukia is an industrial district of Assam.
 The Oldest oil refinery in India is situated at Digboi and places like Margherita and Ledo are famous for open cast coal mining.
 It is one of the most important tea-growing and processing districts in the country.
 Thereby, Tinsukia district has a long history of extractive industries spanning tea, coal, oil, timber, and plywood.
 The timber and plywood industries was halted by the Supreme Court of India when it imposed a blanket ban in 1996.
 Sociologist Sanjay Barbora and Geologist Sarat Phukan who grew up in eastern Assam assert, Three crucial industrial activities – tea plantations, oil drilling sites, and collieries – that epitomised 19th and 20th century colonialism, are layered into this energised landscape.Tinsukia is one of the premier commercial centres in Assam.
 It is an industrial district, yet it produces a sizeable amount of tea, oranges, ginger, other citrus fruits and paddy (rice).
 The district also has a cosmetic plant of Hindustan Unilever (HUL).

+Infrastructure

 Transport

 Tinsukia is well connected by airway, national highway and railway.
 It is 532 km by road from Dispur, the state capital of Assam.
 The nearest airport is Dibrugarh Airport which is about 40 km from Tinsukia with daily connection from Delhi/Guwahati and Kolkata.
 The New Tinsukia railway station connects Tinsukia with the rest of the country.